danny-avila/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 ```

 If you get a permission denied error, like I did, reboot/switch to your created user again, and run `sudo chmod +x /usr/local/bin/docker-compose` again

+#### Note on Docker Compose Commands

+As of Docker Compose v2, `docker-compose` is now `docker compose`.
+This guide will use the old commands for now, but you should be aware of this change and that `docker compose` is often preferred.

 ### **6. As part of this guide, I will recommend you have git and npm installed:**